EduardoMontanha/eduardomontanha.github.io/tnt-automation/development/custom-commands.md

 will test an entire feature or page behavior.

 !> *Behaviors* must be independents!
 In other words, they doesn't have to take parameters to do something.
-You just need to call them.

 ---